-The accident took place in October 2023, when the scrap ship Zafiro Producer broke loose in strong winds and crashed into the Noble Resilient drilling platform.
+The accident took place in October 2023, when the scrap ship Zafiro Producer broke loose under strong winds and crashed into the Noble Resilient drilling platform.
 The helicopter platform went into the water, and a new dock facility at the neighboring Orskov Yard was damaged.
-According to the latest accounts, the claim exceeds M.A.R.S.'s insurance coverage, which has a ceiling of DKK 150 million.
+According to the latest accounts, the claim exceeds M.A.R.S.'s insurance coverage, which has a ceiling of 150 million DKK.

 - The management does not agree with the calculated amount, says a note in the accounts.

-The company's equity is calculated at DKK 51 million.
-This means that M.A.R.S. risks having to cover 163 million DKK outside of insurance.
+The company's equity is calculated at 51 million DKK.
+DKK.
+This means that M.A.R.S. risks having to cover DKK 163 million outside of insurance.
 Management writes that it expects to be able to cover this through self-financing, but it does not elaborate on how.

 - It is management's expectation that claims for compensation, in addition to insurance coverage, will be able to be covered through self-financing, it appears from the accounts.